mimiframework/Mimi.jl/docs/src/tutorials/tutorial_5.md

 * `add_transform!`
 * `delete_save!`
 * `add_save!`
+* `get_simdef_rvnames`
 * `set_payload!`
 * `payload`

 #### Full list of keyword options for running a simulation

-View How-to Guide 3: Conduct Sensitivity Analysis for **critical and useful details on the full signature of this function**, as well as more details and optionality for more advanced use cases.
+View How-to Guide 3: Conduct Monte Carlo Simulations and Sensitivity Analysis for **critical and useful details on the full signature of this function**, as well as more details and optionality for more advanced use cases.

 ```julia
 function Base.run(sim_def::SimulationDef{T}, models::Union{Vector{Model}, Model}, samplesize::Int;